aortem/dartstream/CONTRIBUTING.md

-# Contributing to DartStream
+# Contributing to Firebase Dart Authentication SDK

-Thank you for considering contributing to DartStream, a Dart language backend framework designed for building efficient and scalable server-side applications.
-Your contributions make this project better and are greatly appreciated.
+Thank you for considering contributing to teh FirebaseDart Authentication SDK, a Dart implementation for Firebase Authentication services designed to work out of the box for any applicatoin that wants to use Firebase and dart together.

 ## Quicklinks